ad3002/nceu/README.md

    - Create a new project
    - Enable the Gmail API for your project
    - Create credentials (OAuth client ID) for a desktop application
-   - Download the client configuration and save it as `credentials.json` in the project directory
+   - Download the client configuration and save it as `credentials.json` in your working directory

 ## Setting Up a Test User